 - Refrain from using outdated and generic images by staying up-to-date with the latest photography trends.

-- Use authentic stock photos and photos who are not stock photography if you want to get some reaction on social media and on Instagram with your photos
+- Use authentic stock photos and photos that are not stock photography if you want to get some reaction on social media and on Instagram with your photos

 These best practices will help you enhance your project and help you avoid using stock photos in the wrong way.

-- Use high-quality images, avoid using blurry or poorly-photographed images.
+- Use high-quality images, and avoid using blurry or poorly-photographed images.

-- Use images that are relevant to your content, fit and speaks your story, or suits your brand.
+- Use images that are relevant to your content, fit and speak your story, or suit your brand.

 - Modify the image whenever necessary but never overcomplicate the process.

 - Use stock images that are relatable to your target audience.